SuitUp/python-test/README.md

 # python-test
 RedCarpetUp_Assignment

-I have done this assignement in a phase of schedule filled with university exams, appoligies for delay from my side.
+I have done this assignement in a phase of schedule filled with university exams, appoligies from my side.

 Concerning the ASSIGNMENT:-
   I have done the Part 1 of the assignment till my maximum knowlegde of stock market and relevant details, although